Drifting Away from Truth: GenAI-Driven News Diversity Challenges LVLM-Based Misinformation Detection: Related Work

-In contrast, our proposed \textsc{DriftBench} is the first benchmark to systematically investigate the challenges introduced by \textbf{GenAI-driven news diversity}, with a particular focus on two underexplored phenomena: \textbf{model misperception drift} and \textbf{evidence drift}.
-By introducing semantically diverse real and fabricated variants through controlled and open-ended transformations, \textsc{DriftBench} fills a critical gap in existing benchmarks.
+In contrast, \textsc{DriftBench} is the first benchmark to systematically examine challenges introduced by \textbf{GenAI-driven news diversity}, with a focus on two overlooked forms of drift: \textbf{model misperception drift} and \textbf{evidence drift}.
+By generating semantically diverse real and fabricated variants through both controlled and open-ended transformations, it addresses a critical gap in existing benchmarks.
 A comparative overview is provided in Table~\ref{benchmark_compare}.